Perfect easy daytrips from Kyoto. Just meet your guide at Maibara Station and go! Current featured private and group courses:

 A peaceful ride exploring the diversity of agriculture, nature, history, and local culture.

-A variety of options exploring rural nature, life, and culture.
+In addition to our featured tours, we're also happy to show you more of our favorite local spots on a custom tour course.
 Go on a sacred mountain hike, visit an island sanctuary within Lake Biwa, and more.
-These are some of our favorite local spots for unique custom private tours.
-Flexible itineraries designed around your interests, and guided by our local experts to ensure a truly special experience.
+Flexible itineraries designed around your interests, and guided by our local experts for a truly special experience.

 Lake Biwa, or Biwako (琵琶湖), is among the world's oldest freshwater lakes and is Japan's largest.
 Located in Shiga, just north of Kyoto, the lake is essential to the region's abundant ecosystem and is at the heart of the local farming communities, reflected in a unique yet modest local culture.